 What should I discuss with my healthcare provider before taking losartan (Cozaar)?

-You should not use this medication if you are allergic to losartan.
+You should not use losartan if you are allergic to it.

 - kidney disease;